oryanay/dima-pages/README.md

 # dima-pages
-trying out github pages with template generation with @dpolyakov
+trying out github pages with template generation with @dpolyak